 1980: An exception to the overall pattern was the election of Ronald Reagan (R).
 He fooled huge numbers of people to get elected in 1980 and re-elected in 1984.

 1988: George H.W.
 Bush (R) defeated Michael Dukakis (D).
 Both candidates were hawkish Dukakis’s most famous campaign photo was him riding in a military tank, as if he were driving it.
 His VP candidate Lloyd Bentsen (D) was a hawkish Texas oil tycoon.
-Bush launched an extremely cruel war against Iraq (with “shock and awe” and overwhelming violence and destruction).
+Bush launched an extremely cruel war against Iraq that Bill Clinton and all subsequent presidents have continued.
 His use of Saudi Arabia (which is considered Holy Land) as a military base for this war by the U.S. against a Muslim country was one of the provocations that Osama bin Laden cited for wanting to retaliate against the U.S.

 1992: Bill Clinton (D) defeated the extremely hawkish war criminal George H.W.
 Bush (R).
 Clinton promised hope and change and peace.
 But once elected he pursued military violence in Eastern Europe and elsewhere.

 1996: Bill Clinton (D) defeated the more hawkish mainstream Republican Robert Dole (R), but Clinton pursued militarism anyway.